-- rice is a useful staple – brown rice is better than white as it contains more fibre
+- Rice is a useful staple – choose brown rice as it contains more fibre.

 - Couscous is ready in minutes and great with roasted vegetables.

 - Baked beans on toast is a vegetarian staple and a source of protein – choose lower-salt and lower-sugar varieties.

 - Vegetable stock cubes are great for adding flavour to sauces – use reduced-salt varieties.

 - Dried herbs and spices give your food more flavour and help cut down on added salt.

-- yeast extract (for example Marmite or Vegemite): a source of vitamin B12 – use reduced-salt varieties
+- Yeast extract (such as Marmite): a source of vitamin B12 – use reduced-salt varieties.

 Pasta, rice, noodles and couscous all make very good bases for meals, to which you can add vegetables and pulses.

 If you have a window ledge, grow some fresh herbs from scratch.
 It can be a lot cheaper and less wasteful than buying bunches from the supermarket.